langchain4j/langchain4j-examples/jakartaee-microprofile-example/README.md

 - [HuggingFaceLanguageMode](https://github.com/langchain4j/langchain4j/blob/main/langchain4j-hugging-face/src/main/java/dev/langchain4j/model/huggingface/HuggingFaceLanguageModel.java)
   - expand the GET `/api/model/language` API
     - click the `Try it out` button
-    - type `When was Open Liberty launched?` or any question on the question field
+    - type `When was langchain4j launched?` or any question on the question field
     - click the `Execute` button
   - or run the following `curl` command on a command-line session:
     - ```